Queen Camilla: Relationship with Charles

 The majority of royal biographers agree that Charles would not have been allowed to marry Shand had he sought permission to do so.
 According to Charles's cousin and godmother Patricia Knatchbull, 2nd Countess Mountbatten of Burma, some palace courtiers at that time deemed Shand unsuitable as a prospective consort.
 In 2005, she stated, "With hindsight, you can say that Charles should have married Camilla when he first had the chance.
 They were ideally suited, we know that now.
-But it wasn't possible."[...] "it wouldn't have been possible, not then."[...]
+But it wasn't possible."[...] "it wouldn't have been possible, not then."
 Nevertheless, they remained friends.
 In August 1979, Lord Mountbatten was assassinated by the Provisional Irish Republican Army.
 Charles was grief-stricken by his death, and reportedly relied heavily on Camilla Parker Bowles for solace.
 During this period, rumours began circulating, among close friends of the Parker Bowleses and in polo-playing communities, that Camilla and Charles had rekindled their intimate relationship.
 A source close to Parker Bowles confirmed that by 1980 they had indeed rekindled as lovers.
-There are also claims by royal staff that it occurred earlier.
+Royal staff have also said that it occurred earlier.
 Parker Bowles's husband, Andrew, reportedly approved of the affair, while he had numerous lovers throughout their marriage.
+According to the BBC, Camilla was the official escort to the Prince during the Zimbabwean independence celebrations in 1980.
 Nevertheless, Charles soon began a relationship with Lady Diana Spencer, whom he married in 1981.

-The affair became public knowledge in the press a decade later, with the publication of Diana: Her True Story in 1992, followed by the "Camillagate" (also known as "Tampongate") tape scandal in 1993, when an intimate telephone conversation between Parker Bowles and Charles was secretly recorded and the transcripts were published in the tabloid press.
+The affair became public knowledge in the press a decade later, with the publication of Diana: Her True Story in 1992, followed by the "Tampongate" (also known as "Camillagate") tape scandal in 1993, when an intimate telephone conversation between Parker Bowles and Charles was secretly recorded, and the transcripts were published in the tabloid press.
 The book and tape immediately damaged Charles's public image, and the media vilified Parker Bowles.
 In 1994, Charles finally spoke about his relationship with Parker Bowles in Charles: The Private Man, the Public Role with Jonathan Dimbleby.
 He told Dimbleby in the interview, "Mrs. Parker Bowles is a great friend of mine... a friend for a very long time.
 She will continue to be a friend for a very long time."
 He later admitted in the interview that their relationship was rekindled after his marriage had "irretrievably broken down" in 1986.